-David Brennan is a proven senior executive with extensive background in legal and general management.
+David Brennan, Chair, is a proven senior executive with extensive experience with boards and in legal and general management.
 As General Counsel or General Manager, he has been successful in combining legal and business knowledge with superior team building skills to generate significant bottom-line contribution and results.
 David is known as a strategic, pragmatic thinker with deep corporate and commercial acumen and an ability to drive profitable growth and stakeholder satisfaction.
 He is recognized for strong leadership and the vision to implement long and short term strategies, meeting both current and evolving business needs.

-Over the last twenty years, David has held the executive General Counsel position at General Electric Canada and Ontario Power Generation where he led legal teams in excess of 40 people.
-Under his leadership, these teams have successfully dealt with all legal and compliance matters and completed transactions and projects with values in excess of a billion dollars.
-As well, during this period, he held General Manager/COO positions at GE Capital Canada and Miller Thomson where he had P&L responsibility including marketing, HR, IT, finance, operations, customer service and collections.
+Over the last thirty years, David has held the SVP & General Counsel position at General Electric Canada and Ontario Power Generation.
+Under his leadership, these organizations successfully dealt with all legal and compliance matters and completed transactions and projects with values in excess of a billion dollars.
+As well, during this period, he held VP & General Manager/COO positions at GE Capital Canada and Miller Thomson LLP.

 In addition to professional development at Harvard and Wharton business schools, David holds a Bachelor of Laws degree from the University of Western Ontario and a Bachelor of Business Administration from Wilfrid Laurier University.
 David is also admitted to the Ontario and Alberta Bars.

 Mayor Burton won re-election to a fourth term as Oakville's Mayor in 2018.
 Working alongside Council and staff, he has focused on controlling growth, keeping debt and taxes low, protecting green space and the environment and developing more community facilities to meet the needs of the community.